Evans · 1900

 Arthur Evans unearths the Throne Room at Knossos

-On the late morning of Friday the thirteenth of April 1900, on the small Cretan-limestone hill of Kephala four miles south of the modern north-Cretan coastal port of Heraklion, in the second week of the systematic-archaeological-excavation that Sir Arthur Evans, forty-nine years old, the Hemel Hempstead-born British antiquary and Keeper of the Ashmolean Museum at Oxford, had begun on the twenty-third of March 1900 after his five-year purchase of the Kephala site from the Ottoman authorities (the standing 1894 Ottoman-Cretan land-acquisition arrangement Evans had negotiated through his Cretan-Greek intermediary Iosif Hatzidakis), the Italian senior excavator Federico Halbherr and the British junior excavator Duncan Mackenzie cleared the standing limestone-rubble fill from the central single inner chamber of the substantial Late-Bronze-Age palatial complex Evans had identified beneath the Kephala hill, exposed the standing limestone block-and-gypsum-veneer throne, the standing fresco-decorated antechamber, and the standing lustral-basin ritual-bath of the Throne Room of Knossos.
-The Throne Room was the central single archaeological exposure of the Evans Knossos excavation, the foundational moment of the modern field of Aegean Bronze Age archaeology, and the discovery that established the existence of the Minoan civilisation (the name Evans coined the same week from the standing Greek legend of King Minos of Crete) as a distinct pre-Mycenaean Bronze Age culture of the eastern Mediterranean.
-The Evans excavation continued at Knossos across the next thirty-one years (the full Knossos publication ran to four volumes between 1921 and 1936), produced the substantial reconstruction of the standing Palace of Knossos that visitors approach today through the Heraklion tourist circuit, and established the Minoan civilisation as the central single foundational culture of the Aegean Bronze Age sequence on which all subsequent Greek-Bronze-Age scholarship has rested.
+On the late morning of Friday the thirteenth of April 1900, on the small Cretan-limestone hill of Kephala four miles south of the modern north-Cretan coastal port of Heraklion, in the second week of the systematic-archaeological-excavation that Sir Arthur Evans, forty-nine years old, the Hemel Hempstead-born British antiquary and Keeper of the Ashmolean Museum at Oxford, had begun on the twenty-third of March 1900 after his five-year purchase of the Kephala site from the Ottoman authorities (the 1894 Ottoman-Cretan land-acquisition arrangement Evans had negotiated through his Cretan-Greek intermediary Iosif Hatzidakis), the Italian senior excavator Federico Halbherr and the British junior excavator Duncan Mackenzie cleared the limestone-rubble fill from the central single inner chamber of the substantial Late-Bronze-Age palatial complex Evans had identified beneath the Kephala hill, exposed the limestone block-and-gypsum-veneer throne, the fresco-decorated antechamber, and the lustral-basin ritual-bath of the Throne Room of Knossos.
+The Throne Room was the central single archaeological exposure of the Evans Knossos excavation, the foundational moment of the modern field of Aegean Bronze Age archaeology, and the discovery that established the existence of the Minoan civilisation (the name Evans coined the same week from the Greek legend of King Minos of Crete) as a distinct pre-Mycenaean Bronze Age culture of the eastern Mediterranean.
+The Evans excavation continued at Knossos across the next thirty-one years (the full Knossos publication ran to four volumes between 1921 and 1936), produced the substantial reconstruction of the Palace of Knossos that visitors approach today through the Heraklion tourist circuit, and established the Minoan civilisation as the central single foundational culture of the Aegean Bronze Age sequence on which all subsequent Greek-Bronze-Age scholarship has rested.

 An archaeological field is rarely founded by a single excavation-week in the second month of a single season.
-Arthur Evans had pursued the standing late-nineteenth-century Aegean-Bronze-Age scholarly question (the question of whether the standing Mycenaean Greek-Bronze-Age culture that Heinrich Schliemann had excavated at Mycenae in 1876 had a deeper Aegean pre-history beyond the standing Greek-mainland sites) across the previous decade through the careful systematic field-survey of the Greek islands, the Aegean coastal sites, and the standing-Ottoman Cretan archaeological landscape.
+Arthur Evans had pursued the late-nineteenth-century Aegean-Bronze-Age scholarly question (the question of whether the Mycenaean Greek-Bronze-Age culture that Heinrich Schliemann had excavated at Mycenae in 1876 had a deeper Aegean pre-history beyond the Greek-mainland sites) across the previous decade through the careful systematic field-survey of the Greek islands, the Aegean coastal sites, and the Ottoman Cretan archaeological landscape.
 The Kephala excavation of March-and-April 1900 was the central single test-case of his scholarly hypothesis.

 THE HEMEL HEMPSTEAD ANTIQUARY

-Arthur John Evans was born at Nash Mills outside Hemel Hempstead in Hertfordshire on the eighth of July 1851, eldest son of Sir John Evans, the senior English numismatist and prehistorian who was the standing President of the Society of Antiquaries of London from 1885 to 1892, and Harriet Ann Dickinson.
-He was raised in the substantial Nash Mills paper-manufacturing-family-and-antiquarian household (the John Dickinson and Co paper-mill at Nash Mills was the standing family commercial concern across the nineteenth century, and provided the substantial private income on which Sir John Evans's antiquarian-and-numismatic career rested), was schooled at Harrow School from his thirteenth year, took the place at Brasenose College, Oxford, in October 1870 in his nineteenth year, and took the first-class Modern History honours degree in 1874.
+Arthur John Evans was born at Nash Mills outside Hemel Hempstead in Hertfordshire on the eighth of July 1851, eldest son of Sir John Evans, the senior English numismatist and prehistorian who was the President of the Society of Antiquaries of London from 1885 to 1892, and Harriet Ann Dickinson.
+He was raised in the substantial Nash Mills paper-manufacturing-family-and-antiquarian household (the John Dickinson and Co paper-mill at Nash Mills was the family commercial concern across the nineteenth century, and provided the substantial private income on which Sir John Evans's antiquarian-and-numismatic career rested), was schooled at Harrow School from his thirteenth year, took the place at Brasenose College, Oxford, in October 1870 in his nineteenth year, and took the first-class Modern History honours degree in 1874.

-He travelled across the Balkans through the late 1870s on the standing senior-archaeological-and-political fact-finding tours (his standing position as the Manchester Guardian Balkan correspondent across 1877-78 became the foundation of his subsequent Balkan-and-Aegean scholarly career), settled at the Casa San Lazzaro outside Ragusa (modern Dubrovnik) on the Dalmatian coast across 1877-1882 on the strength of his marriage to Margaret Freeman (the eldest daughter of the senior Oxford historian Edward Augustus Freeman), and across the 1880s built the standing Balkan-and-Aegean antiquarian-publication career on which his subsequent Oxford appointment rested.
-He took the Keepership of the Ashmolean Museum at Oxford in 1884 in his thirty-third year on the strength of the standing English-archaeological-establishment recognition of his Balkan-and-Aegean fieldwork, and held the Ashmolean Keepership across the next twenty-four years to 1908.
+He travelled across the Balkans through the late 1870s on the senior-archaeological-and-political fact-finding tours (his position as the Manchester Guardian Balkan correspondent across 1877-78 became the foundation of his subsequent Balkan-and-Aegean scholarly career), settled at the Casa San Lazzaro outside Ragusa (modern Dubrovnik) on the Dalmatian coast across 1877-1882 on the strength of his marriage to Margaret Freeman (the eldest daughter of the senior Oxford historian Edward Augustus Freeman), and across the 1880s built the Balkan-and-Aegean antiquarian-publication career on which his subsequent Oxford appointment rested.
+He took the Keepership of the Ashmolean Museum at Oxford in 1884 in his thirty-third year on the strength of the English-archaeological-establishment recognition of his Balkan-and-Aegean fieldwork, and held the Ashmolean Keepership across the next twenty-four years to 1908.

 THE CRETAN HYPOTHESIS

-He took the standing Aegean-Bronze-Age scholarly hypothesis (the hypothesis that the Mycenaean Greek-Bronze-Age culture that Schliemann had excavated at Mycenae in 1876 had a deeper pre-Mycenaean Aegean pre-history that should be locatable at one or more of the larger Aegean islands) from the standing 1885-to-1895 period of his Ashmolean Keepership on the strength of the small carved-seal-stone collection he had acquired across the Athens-and-Smyrna antiquities market through the early 1890s.
-The seal-stones were small carved-gem objects in the Aegean-Bronze-Age style, were not directly attributable to any known Mycenaean-mainland site, and were traceable through the Athens dealers to the small Greek-Cretan provincial-dealer network of the standing Ottoman Crete.
-Evans concluded by 1894 that the Aegean-pre-Mycenaean culture should be locatable at the standing-Greek-legendary site of Knossos in central Crete, the standing legend-and-mythology centre of the Bronze-Age King Minos and the standing Minotaur-and-Labyrinth Greek narrative.
+He took the Aegean-Bronze-Age scholarly hypothesis (the hypothesis that the Mycenaean Greek-Bronze-Age culture that Schliemann had excavated at Mycenae in 1876 had a deeper pre-Mycenaean Aegean pre-history that should be locatable at one or more of the larger Aegean islands) from the 1885-to-1895 period of his Ashmolean Keepership on the strength of the small carved-seal-stone collection he had acquired across the Athens-and-Smyrna antiquities market through the early 1890s.
+The seal-stones were small carved-gem objects in the Aegean-Bronze-Age style, were not directly attributable to any known Mycenaean-mainland site, and were traceable through the Athens dealers to the small Greek-Cretan provincial-dealer network of the Ottoman Crete.
+Evans concluded by 1894 that the Aegean-pre-Mycenaean culture should be locatable at the Greek-legendary site of Knossos in central Crete, the legend-and-mythology centre of the Bronze-Age King Minos and the Minotaur-and-Labyrinth Greek narrative.

 THE THIRTEENTH OF APRIL